Oscillating scalar potential and its implications for cosmic neutrino background searches: Conditions and constraints for potential oscillation

-\paragraph{Constraints from loop corrections |} Although the Lagrangian in Eq.~\eqref{Lagrangian} does not include a quartic term for the wave DM $\Phi$, such a term can be generated at the one-loop level via scalar mixing ($-\tfrac{1}{2}\,g\,\Phi^2\,\phi^2$).
+Although the potential in Eq.~\eqref{Lagrangian} does not include a quartic term for the wave DM $\Phi$, such a term can be generated at the one-loop level via scalar mixing ($\tfrac{1}{2}\,\kappa\,\Phi^2\,\phi^2$).
 If this quartic term dominates, the wave DM energy density would behave like radiation~\cite{Turner:1983he, Dev:2022bae}.
-To maintain predominantly harmonic oscillations of the wave DM \(\Phi\) in the present epoch, the loop-generated quartic term from the Coleman-Weinberg potential \cite{Coleman:1973jx} must remain smaller than the quadratic term (red bound in Fig.~\ref{parameter} of the main text):
+Due to the large amplitude of wave DM \(\Phi_\mathrm{max} \propto \sqrt{2 \rho_\Phi} \sim a^{-3/2}\) in the early universe where $a$ is the scale factor, \(\Phi\) may have behaved like dark radiation, necessitating a transition to a matter-like component by at least \(a \sim 10^{-6}\)~\cite{Das:2020nwc, Dev:2022bae}.
+Consequently, the loop-generated quartic term from the Coleman-Weinberg potential \cite{Coleman:1973jx} at this epoch must be smaller than the quadratic term (red bound in Fig.~\ref{parameter}):